Phabrico/Phabrico/docs/11-Gitanos/README.md

 After clicking the COMMIT button in the top right corner, you need to enter a commit message.

 ![Gitanos-06](Gitanos-06.png) <br />

+> ⚠️ You may be asked to enter your Windows username and password<br />
+> The Phabrico webserver is running in the background under the LocalSystem account.<br />
+> To get access to your git account configuration, you need to logon with your Windows credentials.

 The local commit is visible on top of the screen: ![Gitanos-07](Gitanos-07.png) <br />
 With the PUSH button in the top right corner you can push the local commit to your remote git repository.